tetreum/peque-traffic/readme.md

 - Character Navigation Controller
 - When creating new waypoints reuse previous created waypoints data (so you can go faster)
 - Etc..

+### FAQ

+- I get a "Internal: JobTempAlloc has allocations that are more than 4 frames old - this is not allowed and likely a leak" warning:
+Chances are that Unity is leaking, not the project.
+Try closing & opening Unity again.